LOR's, Personal Statements, and Interviewing

 1. Check YES to releasing the information to your Health Professions Advisor and/or UTA on your application(s)

-4. COMPLETE SUBMIT the Recommendation Submission Request Form ONLY IF THE HEALTH PROFESSIONS ADVISOR HAS ALL LETTERS REQUESTED & the LETTERS SECTION ON THE APPLICATION IS COMPLETE.
+4. COMPLETE SUBMIT this Recommendation Submission Request Form ONLY IF THE HEALTH PROFESSIONS ADVISOR HAS ALL LETTERS REQUESTED & the LETTERS SECTION ON THE APPLICATION IS COMPLETE.
 It is the student's responsibility to verify if the Health Professions Advisor has received all letters and contact evaluators as needed.

 • If submitting to multiple applications, it is preferred to complete 1 submission form when all applications are ready for letters.
 However, a separate request can be sent for each application service when ready.

-• Any missing/incorrect information on the form WILL cause a delay in the request
+• Any missing/incorrect information on the form WILL cause a delay in the request and/or require re-submission of the form.

-• Please allow up to 3-4 business days for your request to be completed. ***Letters DO NOT cause a delay in application processing.
+• Please allow up to 3-5 business days for your request to be completed. ***Letters DO NOT cause a delay in application processing.
 You can submit your completed application(s) even if letters have not been uploaded.

 __________________________________________________________________________________